How It Works

 After your Initial Development Cycle, you continue within the club.

-remain at Foundation (periodic coach check-in)
+remain at Foundation Membership (periodic coach check-in)

-return for additional Development Cycles when appropriate
+return for additional Development Cycles as your progression requires

 What Stays Consistent

-same technical framework
+technical framework

 How Progress Happens

-managing training load and recovery
+appropriate training load

 In Practice